About arc42

 -

 MongoDB: MongoDB is an open-source NoSQL database that uses a document-based data model for information storage and retrieval.
-Again its use is mainly due to the legacy project.
+We use MongoDB Atlas for running a Mongo database in the cloud.

 -

-React JS: It’s a framework widely used to create user interface components.
-Chosen for the large volume of documentation and the fact that it is the framework used during the previous app.
+React: It’s a framework widely used to create user interface components.
+Chosen for the large volume of documentation.

 -